A Walk-through of BCM

 BCM 2020 was held online due to social distancing protocols arising from the COVID-19 pandemic.
 Online virtual exhibition booths allowed for contact-free discussions, with the matchmaking program and online streaming services being popular choices to promote the content marketing of participating companies.
 Pitching sessions and the conference were held via live stream while offering VOD replay services on the event’s the website.

-New Contents, New Network
+New Content, New Network

 BCM 2019 strengthen its path forward as a representative Asian broadcasting content trading market by securing overseas pathways for Korean Wave content and further expanding the video content industry.
 Market registration and entrance fees were charged for the first time to help BCM become a self-reliant event.
 BCM also opened up new markets in non-Asian regions where Korean content is not yet well-known.
 It also encouraged investment and further expansion of the event by applying a monetary award system to small and medium-sized producers for the first tmi e.

-New Contents, New Network
+New Content, New Network

 BCM 2018, with its ongoing aim of becoming a hub for the world’s broadcasting content market, introduced various projects, including the Busan International Documentary Awards, the Busan International Web Content Festival, and the Asia Next Generation Content Forum Seminar.
 BCM continued to take steps toward becoming a future-oriented cultural video festival.

-New Contents, New Network
+New Content, New Network

 BCM 2017 continued to develop leading new media content, strengthened B2B business oriented programs and initiated B2C public events by creating cultural content displays, particularly by incorporating more personal experiences and sales that utilized convergence and integrated media.
 In addition, to support small and medium production companies, the booth operation fee was waived for 100 exhibitors.
 BCM also operated a local production company pavilion and offered business matchmaking opportunities to harmonize professionals and consumers.

-Contents, New Network, Contents 10th, Network 10th
+Content, New Network, Content 10th, Network 10th

 2016 marked the ten year anniversary of the launch of BCM as the representative broadcasting content market in Busan.
 BCM promoted a self-standing profit model in the operation of its booths, with the profits contributing to the increased participation of global video content professionals and local and foreign buyers, further improving the quality of the market.